The Third Girl from the Left

 The Third Girl From the Left is a 1973 American made-for-television drama film directed by Peter Medak, written by Dory Previn, and starring Kim Novak and Tony Curtis.
+The film was originally shown on October 16, 1973 on the anthology series ABC Movie of the Week.

 It was the television film debut for both Novak and Curtis.
 Also in the cast are Michael Conrad, George Furth and Barbi Benton.
-The film was originally shown on October 16, 1973.
 Hugh Hefner was the Executive Producer for the film, which was made by Playboy Films.

 Plot

 Gloria Joyce is a chorus girl who has an affair with a delivery boy, David, when she realizes that her long-time affair with a nightclub comedian, Joey Jordan, is not going anywhere.